Alaska Department of Fish and Game

 In order to harvest many different species, you may also need a harvest tag, a special stamp, or a permit in addition to your hunting or fishing license.
 To learn more about licenses, tags, and permits, use the links at the left, refer to the hunting regulations and sport fishing regulations, or contact one of the ADF&G hunting information or sport fishing information centers.

 Fishing, Hunting, Trapping Licenses: Residents under the age of 16 do not need to purchase a hunting, sport fishing or trapping license.
 Non-residents under the age of 16 do not need to purchase a sport fishing license but they do need to purchase a hunting and/or trapping license.
-A hunting, sport fishing or trapping license is not required of a resident who is 60 years of age or older and meets the license residency definition.
-A Permanent Identification Card will be issued without charge to persons who qualify by age and residence and who complete an application, for more information see Resident Senior Citizen Licenses.
+Residents of the state who are 60 years of age or older and meet the Fish and Game residency definition may obtain a Permanent Identification Card which will be issued without charge after completing an application, for more information see Resident Senior Citizen Licenses.

 Crewmember licenses: Child crewmember licenses are available for residents and nonresidents for ages 10 years or younger at a discounted rate.